john-magrini/msds498-capstone-de_pipeline_migration_project-/README.md

 Side note - persist() will default to using in memory storage and then will spill over to disk if it has to so keep that in mind when configuring your spark job’s properties

+## The final output table is structured as a presentation layer aggregate.
+What does that mean?
+That means the data set is designed in such a way that the application using the data set can perform optimally.
+The data set is designed specifically for that application in a different layer than the raw data sources so other applications won’t impact performance.
+What that looks like in this case is there are dimensional values or cubed sets with pre-computed measures in each row.
+Think of it as a narrow data set and not a wide one.
+A wide data set might have each measure be a separate column for example.

+Because of the PL structure, the Spark job has to union all 35 measures to be exact.
+Each measure is its own data frame.
+Unions however, are narrow operations and does not require a data shuffling to take place so it would have minimal impact on the job’s performance.

+## Final Steps

+Repartition the final data set and write back to a new location in HDFS.
+Once you have written your data to HDFS, you can then register that path in the Hive Metastore catalog.
+Each time the job runs you are adding a new partition.
+That means you have to update the metadata catalog after you add a new partition in HDFS.
+You can run the command RECOVER PARTITIONS to accomplish this and the new partition will materialize in the HMS table.
+Once the HMS table has been refreshed; that step is complete and the next step is to send a signal to another database with a few stats about the run and a completion timestamp.
+This step is required because another application is running in a separate database that is dependent on the completion of this run.
+This platform is designed in such a way that you can use PySpark to read from a number of different disparate data sources.

+        td.execute('''
+            insert into database_one.JobRunEventLog (RunLogTs, JobName, UserId, SessionId, FinalJobStatus, ActualEndTime) select current_timestamp as RunLogTs, 'job_pl', USER as UserId, SESSION as SessionId, 'Completed' as FinalJobStatus, current_timestamp as ActualEndTime;
+            ''')
+        print('Logging Info *** DI logging ended for ', start_date)

+# Using DevOps

+The platform used to automate the spark jobs is a true CI/CD system.
+CI, continuous integration, is a core component of the platform.
+GitHub integration allows for version control and for being that centralized repositorry to store code.
+All code is developed and tested on dev-branches and then merged with the main branch when migrating to production.

+While working on your code, you save your changes locally and then after doing a “git pull origin main” to stay up to date, simply run [git add.; git commit -m “commit message”; git push origin dev-branch].
+This commits your changes and pushes the changes to your dev branch in GitHub.

+What is amazing about this system is that we now have 0 deployment time.
+We are working with a true CD system which is really nice for faster development, reliability, and performance.
+When changes are made to our jobs, there is no 10-15 minute wait time for the job to re-deploy to the demo environment.